-The MAED4505 MRes Education Thesis module has a substantial research component (120 credits) assessed by means of a significant piece of writing in the form of a Thesis and an oral examination (the viva).
+The MAED4505 MRes Education Thesis module has a substantial research component (120 credits) assessed by means of a significant piece of writing in the form of a Thesis.
 This enables the student to demonstrate initiative and creativity in formulating and carrying out a research project.
 In order to progress from the taught element of the programme to the thesis stage the student must pass all three taught modules (see below).
-The thesis is designed to give practical experience of research and provide the opportunity to develop a wide range of skills.
+The thesis is designed to give practical experience of laboratory-based research and provide the opportunity to develop a wide range of skills.

-The thesis will be submitted to an examination team comprising one internal and one external examiner and the research thesis and student knowledge will be assessed by means of a viva voce examination.
+The thesis will be submitted to an examination team comprising two internal examiners.